 I personally felt that this class experience was warmer.
 There is a forum and a Facebook Group where students can ask questions and offer comments as they go through the course work.
 Questions are answered cordially and encouragingly, by the instructors, in the private forum and the Facebook Group.

-I felt that the instructors were more approachable than my experience with the Vintage Remedies School.
+I felt that the instructors were more approachable than my experience with some of the other online courses I’ve taken.

 Concerns about endangered plant species were covered and students were encouraged to join United Plant Savers to help in the conservations of endangered wild medicinal herbs.